cnuernber/tmdjs/README.md

 advanced optimizations do not break the api.

+## Gotchas

+The js uint64 and int64 typed arrays produce BigNum objects.
+When setting values I transparently upcast to bignum but when getting values back you get bignums so be careful.
+I suggest avoiding using them unless you are sure of what you are doing.
+You can cast a bignum back to a number, with potential numeric loss, with `(js/Number. bn)`.
+This is unfortunate because the default clojure number type on the jvm is a long and a dataset of longs has a column of type `:int64` and thus if you naively send it over the wire you will have issues trying to work with that dataset in your code.

 ## Development

 This is what I have so far to make development quick